 Tactical Fund Advisors, LLC, located at 11726 Seven Gables Road, Cincinnati, Ohio 45249, serves as investment adviser to the Funds.
 Subject to the authority of the Board, the Adviser is responsible for the overall management of the Funds' business affairs.
 The Adviser is responsible for selecting the Funds' investments according to the Funds' investment objective, policies, and restrictions.
-Additionally, the Adviser is responsible for conducting initial and ongoing independent evaluation of asset allocation, , selection of swap or structured note counterparties, and oversight of each sub-adviser's investments.
+Additionally, the Adviser is responsible for conducting initial and ongoing independent evaluation of asset allocation, selection of swap or structured note counterparties, and oversight of each sub-adviser's investments.
 The Adviser was established in June 2018 for the purpose of advising mutual funds.
-As of December 31, 2022, the Adviser had approximately \$149 million in assets under management.
+As of December 31, 2023, the Adviser had approximately \$140 million in assets under management.

 Pursuant to an investment advisory agreement between the Trust, on behalf of the Fund, and the Adviser (the "Investment Advisory Agreement"), each Fund pays the Adviser, on a monthly basis, an annual advisory fee of 1.30% of each Fund's average daily net assets.
-During the most recent fiscal year ended December 31, 2022, the Adviser earned the following aggregate management fee as a percentage of net assets from the Funds.
+During the most recent fiscal year ended December 31, 2023, the Adviser earned the following aggregate management fee as a percentage of net assets from the Funds.

 Aggregate Management Fee

-Income Fund 0.96%
+Income Fund 1.28%

-Growth Fund 1.19%
+Growth Fund 1.00%

-Quantitative Fund 1.15%
+Quantitative Fund 1.06%

-AlphaGen Fund 1.30%
+AlphaGen Fund 1.21%

-The Adviser has contractually agreed to reduce its fees and to reimburse expenses, at least through April 30, 2024 to ensure that Net Annual Fund Operating Expenses (exclusive of any front-end or contingent deferred loads, interest, borrowing expenses, distribution fees pursuant to Rule 12b-1 Plans, shareholder service fees pursuant to a Shareholder Service Plan, taxes, acquired fund fees and expenses, brokerage fees and commissions, dividend expenses on short sales, litigation expenses, expenditures which are capitalized in accordance with generally accepted accounting principles and, other extraordinary expenses not incurred in the ordinary course of such Fund's business) will not exceed 1.99% of each Fund's average daily net assets.
+The Adviser has contractually agreed to reduce its fees and to reimburse expenses, at least through April 30, 2025 to ensure that Net Annual Fund Operating Expenses (exclusive of any front-end or contingent deferred loads, interest, borrowing expenses, shareholder service fees pursuant to a Shareholder Service Plan, taxes, acquired fund fees and expenses, brokerage fees and commissions, dividend expenses on short sales, litigation expenses, expenditures which are capitalized in accordance with generally accepted accounting principles and, other extraordinary expenses not incurred in the ordinary course of such Fund's business) will not exceed 1.99% of each Fund's average daily net assets.